bensk/AP-CSP/_posts/2016-09-26-conditionals-variables.md

 <iframe src="{{ site.baseurl }}/Code_Examples/Trumpoo" width="100%" height="200px" style="border:solid"></iframe>

-A pile of :poop: moves across the screen.
+A pile of 💩 moves across the screen.
 What changes?

 1. The `x position` of the shape
 2. The `y position` of the shape

-Now, the :poop: hits the edge of the screen.
+Now, the 💩 hits the edge of the screen.
 What changes?

 3. The `x direction` – if the shape hits the left edge, it should go right.
 If it hits the right edge, it should go left.
 4. The `y direction` – if the shape hits the top, it should start moving down.
 If it hits the bottom, it should start moving up.